Cloud Firewall: What Is It and Why Is It Essential?

 Public cloud is an ever-changing world with hundreds or even thousands of VPCs, accounts, and elastic application workloads.
 Most enterprises may take several weeks to proactively enforce security and depend on manual efforts to adapt to changes.

-This article covers cloud firewalls for AWS, Azure, GCP, and OCI, why they are essential, how they work, architectural considerations, their benefits, and their use cases.
+This article covers cloud firewalls for public cloud providers, including AWS, Azure, GCP, and OCI.
+You’ll learn why cloud-based firewalls are essential, how they work, architectural considerations, benefits, and use cases.
 Keep reading to learn more.

 Defining Public Cloud Firewalls

-What Are Cloud Firewalls (AWS, Azure, GCP, OCI)?
+What Is a Cloud Firewall (AWS, Azure, GCP, OCI)?

 According to the definition from Gartner, “Cloud network firewalls offer bi-directional, stateful traffic inspection (both egress and ingress) for securing (applications) in different types of public clouds.
 They can be deployed as cloud-native from the cloud infrastructure vendor, as a separate virtual instance, or in containers.
 Container firewalls can also secure interconnections between containers.”